daytonaio/content/definitions/20240819_definition_containerization.md

 ---
-title: 'Containerization'
+title: "Containerization"
 description:
-  'Containerization is the practice of packaging software code, along with its libraries, configurations, and dependencies, into a standardized unit called a container.
-Containers provide a lightweight and portable runtime environment that ensures code runs reliably and consistently across different computing environments.'
+  "Containerization is the practice of packaging software code, along with its libraries, configurations, and dependencies, into a standardized unit called a container.
+Containers provide a lightweight and portable runtime environment that ensures code runs reliably and consistently across different computing environments."
 ---

 # Containerization